-With partner project finance loans secured, mine development started immediately, and production began in December 1999.
-Fresh water supply is drawn from three mountain streams but is carefully recycled.
+With partner project finance loans secured, mine development started immediately and production began in December 1999.
+Fresh water supply is drawn from three mountain streams, but is carefully recycled.

-Antofagasta plc now owns 60% and manages the operation, which employs 521 people, via Antofagasta Minerals SA.
-One partner consortium comprises Nippon Mining and Metals Co.
-Ltd (15%), Marubeni Corp.
+Antofagasta owns 60% and manages the operation, which employs 521 people, via Antofagasta Minerals SA.
+One partner consortium comprises Nippon Mining and Metals (15%), Marubeni Corp.
 (8.75%) and Mitsui & Co.
-Ltd (1.25%), while Mitsubishi Materials Corp.
-(10%) and Mitsubishi Corp.
-(5%) make up the other.
-Nippon Mining & Metals and Mitsubishi Materials planned to take delivery of approximately half the concentrate output.
+(1.25%), while Mitsubishi Materials (10%) and Mitsubishi Corp.
+(5%) constitute the other.

 Los Pelambres reserves

-Three Ingersoll-Rand electric rotary rigs drill blastholes, the initial two P&H 4100AS mining shovels and a LeTourneau L-1800 wheel loader, plus a 4100XPB shovel added later, work with a haulage fleet of five 329t-capacity Caterpillar 797 haul trucks to shift waste and ore in equal proportions.
-The mine works two 12-hour shifts.
+Three Ingersoll-Rand electric rotary rigs drill blastholes, two initial P&H 4100AS mining shovels and a LeTourneau L-1800 wheel loader, as well as a 4100XPB shovel added later, were used with a haulage fleet of five 329t-capacity Caterpillar 797 haul trucks to shift waste and ore in equal proportions.
+The mine is operated in two 12-hour shifts.

-Two 17,000hp FFE Minerals 36ft x 19ft SAG mills work with four 9,500hp FFE Minerals 21ft x 33.5ft ball mills, giving a throughput of about 85,000t/d.
-In 2001 Los Pelambres decided to install pebble crushing to improve the SAG mill performance, and Bechtel designed an upgrade programme to raise the throughput to 114,000t/d.
+Two 17,000hp FFE Minerals 36ft x 19ft SAG mills work with four 9,500hp FFE Minerals 21ft x 33.5ft ball mills, giving a throughput of approximately 85,000t/d.
+In 2001, Los Pelambres decided to install pebble crushing to improve the SAG mill performance, and Bechtel designed an upgrade programme to raise the throughput to 114,000t/d.

-Concentration and separation involves two steps, carried out in a bulk flotation plant and a molybdenum plant.
+Concentration and separation are performed in two steps in a bulk flotation plant and a molybdenum plant.
 Bulk flotation involves rougher, scavenger and cleaner flotation with associated concentrate regrind stages and is optimised by the Metso Minerals VisioFroth system.